Afrodeutsche: History

 Later in 2019, Smith-Rolla composed the score for Kamali, Sasha Rainbow's short film about a young skateboarder in India, receiving a BAFTA nomination for Best Short Film and qualifying for the 2020 Oscars shortlist.
 For the soundtrack, Smith-Rolla focused on the piano to create its six minimalist tracks, praised for their poignancy and sensitivity.
 It was later released on SA Recordings in 2020, complemented by her own sample library on Spitfire Audio called Spectrum based on the soundtrack.
 On composing for film, Smith-Rolla has said “I’ve always had a real love for film and scoring – making sense of visual images with sound.”

 In April 2021, a selection of Smith-Rolla's compositions were performed in Four Women: The Untold Orchestra, a unique cultural showcase exploring the experiences of black women within the creative industries and society at large, based on the narrative of Nina Simone's Four Women and led by prominent black female artists including fellow Mancunian DJ Paulette.
 The event also featured music written by composers Errollyn Wallen, Jessie Montgomery and Daniel Bernard Roumain.

 In August 2021, Smith-Rolla composed a commission for London Contemporary Orchestra.
 Robert Ames orchestrated and conducted the world premiere along with vocal ensemble Voces8.
 On working with Ames, Smith-Rolla has said: “I’ve been very blessed… he was orchestrating my work as well as conducting, so there was this connection with the orchestra that was innate, that I couldn’t have engineered.”

 Later that year, Smith-Rolla collaborated with researcher and PhD student Alex Jovčić-Sas on a project exploring Gertrud Grunow and Daphne Oram’s unique contributions to optical sound theory through archival material, the loan of a Mini-Oramics Machine (an image-based sound generator designed by Oram) and modern compositional tools.
 This project came into fruition in October 2021, with a commissioned live performance at the Nottingham Contemporary which featured choreography and dance from Martin Tomplinson.

 Smith-Rolla performed at the Southbank Centre’s QEH in October 2021 for another world premiere of one of her compositions, 'Promises', alongside the BBC Concert Orchestra and fellow producers Daniel Avery and Aïsha Devi.
 She was commissioned by Elizabeth Alker and the BBC CO for BBC Radio 3's Unclassified programme.

 Smith-Rolla's sound is most heavily influenced by Drexciya, Dopplereffekt, Underground Resistance and Aux 88, as well as a variety of film composers.

 In addition to musical composition, Smith-Rolla is a prolific DJ, having toured throughout Europe and performed at Dekmantel, Sónar Barcelona, Dimensions, and Berghain alongside artists such as Aphex Twin and Dopplereffekt.
 She also hosts a quarterly radio show on NTS called Black Forest, broadcasting an eclectic selection of electro and techno music.
-Since 2021 she has been a regular presenter on BBC Radio 6 Music.
+Since 2021 she has been a regular presenter on BBC Radio 6 Music., with a regular weekend programme from 2026.